wp-plugins/sm-sticky-clicky-star/readme.txt

 5. Use the Sticky Clicky Stars to turn on and off the sticky attribute of the post.

 == Changelog ==
+Version 1.1.0

+- Corrected issue where style and javascript were loaded on all admin pages
+- Corrected notice when AppThemes themes were not activated
+- Converted entire plugin to use PHP Classes for extensibility

 Version 1.0.6

 - Corrected issue of all posts being made sticky.